jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Cache Misses
 .notes The pre-fetcher will bring data into L1d for you.
 The simpler your code, the better it can do this.
 If your code is complex, it will do it wrong, costing a cache miss and forcing it to lose the value of pre-fetching and having to go out to an outer layer to get that instruction again.
 Cache eviction is usually LRU; with more associativity (from more cores), the cost of maintaining the list is more expensive.
+Compulsory/Capacity/Conflict are miss types.

 * Cost hunderds of cycles
 * Keep your code simple
+* Instruction read misses are most expensive
+* Data read miss are less so, but still hurt performance
+* Write misses aren't so bad unless the policy is "write through"

 !SLIDE transition=blindY
 # Hyperthreading